morristech/SQLiteMigrationManager/README.md

 SQLiteMigrationManager is designed to be very straightforward to use.
 The extensive unit test coverage that accompanies the library provides a great body of reference code.
 The sections below quickly sketch out how the most common tasks are accomplished with the library.

-### Supplying DataSources for Loading Schema and Migrations
+### Supplying DataSources for Loading Schemas and Migrations

 Instances of SQLiteMigrationManager use sets of DataSource objects to load schemas and migrations.
 Multiple DataSource objects can be added to a single manager, allowing migrations to come from a number of sources.